jobobo21/cordova-react-camera-issue/README.md

 ## To Make Changes to react
   npm run build

-## To make run in browser for debugging
+## To run in browser for debugging
   npm start